Flight-Free-UK/flight_free_uk_website/source/posts/one-week-itinerary-for-first-time-road-trippers-around-the-west-of-scotland.html.markdown

 #### 40 miles

-Our unexpected overnight stop turned out to be perfect, as we could start the morning with the Lost Valley walk, a two-mile hike between the mountains, which was absolutely incredible!
+Our unexpected overnight stop turned out to be perfect, as we could start the morning with the Lost Valley walk, a two-mile hike down a nearby gulley, which was absolutely incredible!
 It involved a funky river crossing which was exciting but not for the faint-hearted as the water was running fast…

 After the river, it’s not far to reach the valley, but it is quite steep.
 It’s 100% worth it.
 As some of the first people of the day we got to enjoy it pretty much to ourselves.
 We find we always experience a place differently if there are loads of people compared to when there are none or very few.